MedTech Startup: The Definitive Guide for Founders and Board Members

 - Create FOMO - Scarcity and momentum drive investment decisions.
 Signal that the round is moving and allocation is limited.

-- Get the lead - "If you don't have a lead, you don't have anything."
+- Get the lead - As Sal Braico puts it, "If you don't have a lead, you don't have anything."
 VCs who say "come back when you have a lead" are not committed.
 Once you have a lead, the rest fills quickly.

 - Send monthly updates - Keep potential investors warm with consistent communication, even when you're not actively raising.